What Is Pulmonary Fibrosis?

 - the connective tissue deposition that occurs as part of the normal healing process

-- or to the excess deposition of tissue as part of a pathological process.
+- the excess deposition of tissue as part of a pathological process.

 There are different types of fibrosis that can occur in the body, depending on the affected organ: pulmonary fibrosis, cardiac fibrosis, liver cirrhosis.
-Pulmonary fibrosis is not cystic fibrosis, even if this involves scarring as well.
+Pulmonary fibrosis is not cystic fibrosis, even though it involves scarring as well.
 Cardiac fibrosis is usually a result of myocardial infarction and can affect the muscles in the heart but also the valves.
-Liver cirrhosis presents areas of scar tissue and nodules that replace the normal liver tissue and alter liver function being caused by alcoholism, hepatitis viruses and fatty liver disease.
+Liver cirrhosis presents areas of scar tissue and nodules that replace the normal liver tissue and alter liver function.
+Alcoholism, hepatitis viruses and fatty liver disease can cause or further agravate this.

 Pulmonary fibrosis – refers to multiple lung conditions that cause interstitial lung damage and scarring.
-It can also occur as a secondary condition in various other diseases.
-If the underlying cause is not known the term idiopathic pulmonary fibrosis is used.
+It can also occur as a comorbidity in various other diseases.
+If the underlying cause is unknown the term idiopathic pulmonary fibrosis is used.

 In pulmonary fibrosis the interstitial damage, scarring and fibrosis will cause loss of lung elasticity and functionality.
-The main symptoms in pulmonary fibrosis are:
+The main symptoms are:

 - persistent cough